 Horsepower tends to have all the attention when looking at a car’s power and ability.
 The Dodge Challenger SRT Hellcat is being heralded as one of the newest breakthroughs for engineering in the United States because it’s American Muscle capable of producing more than 700 hp, hitting 707, to be exact.
 Granted, this is impressive.
 In fact, it’s downright awe-inspiring.
 But in the overall scheme of the car, it alone isn’t terribly important.
+So let's take a look at the top cars with the most torque.

 Because without torque, there is no horsepower.